keremersann/stackoverflow-sample/README.md

 # Description
-* developed for web, using C# and ASP.NET MVC framework
+* developed for web, using C# and Javascript and ASP.NET MVC framework